Northern Powerhouse Rail: Later development

 The outcome of the consultation on the draft Strategic Transport Plan should be an Outline Business Case, that was to have been submitted by the end of 2018.

 At Manchester Piccadilly, it is likely a new NPR station will be needed and options include a new underground station or a new surface turnback station.
 Between Manchester and Sheffield, TfN is currently looking at whether it can upgrade the existing line or whether a new line will be needed.
 Again, a Strategic Outline Business Case for NPR was to have been completed by the end of 2018, which was then delayed until 2020.
 This was then further delayed until the publishing of the Integrated Rail Plan (IRP) in November 2021.
-As well as a through station for Bradford, there have been calls for an additional station at Rochdale on the new line between Manchester and Leeds.

 NPR is being developed in addition to planned improvements including the Great North Rail Project.
 HS2 Ltd and Network Rail have been commissioned by TfN to prepare engineering and costing studies on a range of rail infrastructure options.
 This could involve new and upgraded rail infrastructure.
 In addition to serving the six previously identified centres, work is also underway to develop options to serve Other Significant Economic Centres (OSECs).
 Options for NPR stations will also promote and integrate with masterplans and wider spatial plans, including Leeds Station and Manchester Piccadilly.

 In March 2019, it was announced a new commission had been established to plan a new £6bn city centre station in Liverpool to accommodate HS2 and NPR services.